kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/how-does-the-internet-work@yCnn-NfSxIybUQ2iTuUGq.md

 # How Does The Internet Work

-The internet is a global network that connects computers and devices so they can share information with each other.
-It’s how you browse websites, send emails, watch videos, and use apps.
-Think of it like a giant web that links everything together.
+The internet is a global network connecting computers and devices for information sharing, enabling activities like browsing websites, sending emails, and streaming videos.
+It acts as a vast web linking everything, facilitating communication and access to online resources and services worldwide.

 Visit the following resources to learn more: